ArianaRao/portfolio/site/content/portfolio/digital-marketing-strategy-sme-ai-technology.md

 Our first report on the Digital Marketing Strategy was well-received by the Top management.

-Now, they’re interested to understand, in this strategy, where **AI Tools and functionalities** could help improve automation, targeting, performance and analysis.
+Now, they’re interested in this strategy, where AI Tools and functionalities could help improve automation, targeting, performance, and analysis.

 So we designed 3 “cases” where AI techs can be used to **reinforce** Digital marketing actions and **add value** to data collection.